koliseoapi/help/content/events/forms.md

 * **E-mail**.
 * **Checkbox**.

 You can sort or delete fields using the buttons below each field.
-To save your changes, click the **Save** button on the top of the page.
+To save your changes, click the **Save** button at the top of the page.

 ## Filling out the form